Troubleshoot Cortana for Power BI

 Why doesn't Cortana find answers from my Power BI reports or dashboards?

-- Do you have a Power BI account?
-If not, sign up, it's free.
+Do you have a Power BI account?
+If not, sign up for a free trial.

 Is Cortana working?
 Do you see the Cortana icon in your taskbar?